ManDynasty/Custom-Wall-Tool/README.md

 The values below "Data" show the first/selected wall read from the json.
 Otherwise they can be used to create a new wall with "Add New Wall".
 New walls will be stacked up on old walls.
+"Delete Wall" will delete the currently selected (displayed in "Data") wall.

 "Forth" and "Back" lets you navigate through all current walls.
 The selected wall shows its data in the fields below "Data".
 When a slected wall shall be changed, the value can simply be changed.
 Afterwards press "Conform Changes".

 "Shift/Steps" lets you manipulate existing walls.
 All values below indicate changes that will be made.
 "Shift" moves all walls by these values.
-"Increase step-by-step" takes the first wall (currently displayed in "Output") and changes it as often as "Steps" indicates by these values.
+"Increase step-by-step" takes all walls (currently displayed in "Output") and changes them as often as "Steps" indicates by these values.
 "Mirror" moves all walls to the other side in the map (like MM mirror).
+"+Mirror" and "+Shift" does the same as above, but instead of replacing old walls, it adds them on top of it.
+So you have old and shifted/mirrored walls.

 "Clear All" deletes all current walls.